antimof/UxPlay/README.txt

 **FreeBSD:** (sudo pkg install) libplist gstreamer1, gstreamer1-libav, gstreamer1-plugins, gstreamer1-plugins-\* (\* = core, good, bad, x, gtk,
 gl, vulkan, pulse ...), (+ gstreamer1-vaapi for Intel graphics).
+Also install avahi-libdns unless you are using an alternative such as mDNSResponder for mdns-dnssd service (in that case, if dns\_sd.h is not found, you may need to specify its location (e.g "export CPATH=/usr/local/include" if that is where it is) before running cmake.

 OpenSSL is already installed.
 "ZOOMFIX" is untested; don't try to use it unless you need it.

 Building this version (macOS):
 ==============================